 Need-based financial aid is determined annually.
 To continue receiving aid, you must file the Beloit College Financial Aid Application and the Free Application for Federal Student Aid (FAFSA) each year.
 You must also make satisfactory academic progress.
 Specific terms and conditions for each award are mailed with its announcement.

-1. CSS Profile (Required for Early Decision Plan Only; optional for other application plans-see #2 below.)
+1. CSS Profile (Required for Early Decision Plan Only)

 Students applying for admission under the Early Decision Plan who wish to be considered for need-based institutional financial aid (by far the largest source for Beloit students) must file the CSS Profile and identify Beloit College (CSS code 1059) as a recipient of the results.
 The CSS Profile must be completed and submitted by the Early Decision application deadline, November 1.